The Core Question

 These aren't irrational.
 If you're a business owner, freelancer, or someone with variable income, eliminating your largest fixed monthly obligation has real optionality value.

-The behavioral finance case for prepayment: Most people don't actually invest the $500/month if they don't prepay it.
-Lifestyle creep absorbs it.
+There is also a behavioral case for prepayment.
+Most people don't actually invest the $500/month if they don't prepay it; lifestyle creep absorbs it.
 Forced savings via mortgage prepayment has a 100% execution rate.

 When Prepaying Wins Clearly